achingono/achingono.github.io/src/content/post/the-paradox-of-inclusion/index.md

 title: "The Paradox of Inclusion"
 date: 2022-04-29T15:18:21Z
 draft: false
 description: "Inclusion is a process and practice that involves enabling people of all identities, orientations, and styles to be fully themselves while also contributing to the larger collective, as valued and full members.
-The question that often cannot be easily answered is whether free speech is fully compatible with diversity, inclusion, and equality?"
+The question that often cannot be easily answered is whether individual expression is fully compatible with diversity, inclusion, and equality?"
 slug: the-paradox-of-inclusion
 tags: [
     "poem",